Absent Body

 “the Merleau-Pontian subject still bears a distant resemblance to its Cartesian predecessor, never fully fleshed out with bone and guts.”

-Leder’s medical training stands out in this chapter and addresses/gives name to some of my concerns regarding theviscera.
-He makes the distinction of interoception and exteroception, the former related to the visceral senses and the ladder focused on the traditional senses of sight, smell, taste, touch, sound.
-During the distinction he uses it to question why there is such little qualitative range for the viscera.
+Given the distinction, Leder uses it to question why there is such little qualitative range for the viscera.
 The skin can be warm, hot, pricked, tickled, touched, pinched, cut, and many more.
-But, the viscera for comparison is limited and often stereotypedconsidering the wide range of “inputs” the visceral organs can interact with.
+However, the viscera for comparison is limited and often stereotyped, considering the wide range of “inputs” the visceral organs can interact with.

-The viscera is in a way doubly private.
+The viscera is, in a way, doubly private.
 Private to the self or “I” in the fact that it is within.
-Given pictures of your own organs, you would fail to recognize them as “yours”.
+Given pictures of your organs, you would fail to recognize them as “yours.”
 Private to “Others” as an inter-subjective means.
-For example, sensorimotors’s inter-subjectivity are dependent on the shared actional fields all bodies have access to and relate with.
-I can see what you see, I can touch what you touch, I can hear what you hear, I can taste what you taste, I can smell what you smell.
-But, I am unable to feel what you feel viscerally.
-In Leder’s word, the organ has no “projective field”.
+For example, sensorimotor’s inter-subjectivity is dependent on the shared actional fields all bodies have access to and relate with.

 That troubles me because I picked up this book in an attempt to answer a question about what psychosomatic analysis entails.
-Because how are we even supposed to give names to experiences of which are layered behind our own perception, but also the other?
+How are we even supposed to give names to experiences that are layered behind our perception, but also the other?
 Psychoanalysis has some semblance of legitimacy because it operates through shared receptions.
-Free Association, Dream Analysis, Transference, and etc. all work on symbols.
-What I mean by that is that whatever it is, it is communicable through shared language and material.
-But it seems the viscera could only be communicated through metaphor and ultimately remains private.4

 Leder relates these same troubles to diagnosing visceral pains in medical practices:

-“An experience of “tightness” in the chest could signal any a number of cardiac, respiratory, muscular, or even alimentary difficulties, given the imprecision of interoception.”
+“An experience of ‘tightness’ in the chest could signal any a number of cardiac, respiratory, muscular, or even alimentary difficulties, given the imprecision of interoception.”

 The Dys-appearing Body